 Age-related macular degeneration (AMD) is an eye disease.
 AMD is the leading cause of vision loss in adults over age 50.
-One or both eyes may be affected.
+It almost always affects both eyes.
 The macula (the part of the eye that controls your central, detailed vision) becomes damaged.
 Central vision becomes limited.
 However, side vision remains clear.
-There are two types of macular degeneration: "dry" and "wet."
+There are two types of macular degeneration: dry and wet.

 Dry macular degeneration